Milad-Akarie/auto_route_library/README.md

 - `/products`
 - `/products/:id`

 Now, receiving this deep-link `/products/123` will add all above routes to the stack.
-This of course requires `includePrefixMatches` to be true in the root config (default is true) or when using `pushNamed`, `navigateNamed` and `replaceNamed`.
+This of course requires `includePrefixMatches` to be true in the root config (default is `!kWeb`) or when using `pushNamed`, `navigateNamed` and `replaceNamed`.

 **Things to keep in mind**: